-Many students enter classrooms every day bearing concerns that go far beyond academics but affect their learning and their future health and ability to succeed.
-Creating Compassionate Schools provides teachers with an understanding of how students can overcome adverse childhood experiences (ACEs) by adopting compassionate methodologies in the classroom and learning community.
+Many students enter classrooms every day bearing Adverse Childhood Experiences (ACEs) that affect their learning, their future health and their ability to succeed in the short and long term.
+Creating Compassionate Classrooms provides teachers with an understanding of how teachers can help students can overcome adverse childhood experiences (ACEs) by adopting compassionate methodologies in the classroom and learning community.

 How to Register and Enroll

 To complete enrollment you must register and pay for each course on both the CE Credits Online website and the ASPDP site.